 Does this require sacrificing the results?
 Not at all.
 It means achieving equal or better results with less suffering and sacrifice.
 You'd be a masochist not to accept it.

 What are qualifications for?

-In a world of influencers, bloggers and celebrity-wannabe-nutritionists, it can get pretty confusing trying to figure out who can actually help you to achieve your dietary goals.
+In a world of influencers, bloggers and celebrity-wannabe-nutritionists, it can get pretty confusing trying to figure out who can actually help you achieve your dietary goals.

 The return of faith in professional qualifications is the first step towards this.

 There are many nutritionist qualifications worldwide with different (questionable) legitimacy.
 In Croatia, luckily, there are only two that I know of: one is a college diploma, and the other is the certificate I mention in the introduction.
 Guess which one I consider inadequate.
-(Hint: four months of weekend classes is not enough to develop the abilities to understand nutritionism.)
+(Hint: four months of weekend classes is not enough to develop the abilities to understand nutrition science.)